List of Superman & Lois characters: Lana Lang

 In season two, Lana becomes the campaign manager of Daniel Hart during the mayoral election against Mayor George Dean.
 She hits a snag in the campaign when Daniel drops out due to having been offered a job in another town.
 While looking for another candidate, Kyle tells Lana that his fellow firefighters support the idea that she should run for Mayor of Smallville.
 Lana agrees with him on that.
 As she works on her campaign, Lana hears about Sarah's camp experience and gives her some advice to work it out with Jordan.
 During Sarah's quinceañera, Lana finds out about Sarah overhearing Kyle's discussion with Tonya Martinez which she states will be settled on another day.
 After getting some information from Tonya, Lana forgives Kyle.
 Though she advises him to move out for a while.
 After a talk with Lois, Lana crashes Mayor Dean's latest campaign and persuades those in attendance not to fall for the family affair thing.
 Lana gets assistance from Kyle on the rehearsal of her "family values" debate against Mayor Dean.
 On the day of the election, Lana defends Jonathan from Barb Dodge's negative comments and sends those involved in her campaign to obtain some voters.
 When the results were in, Lana was told by Emily Phan that she has won the election.
 While moving in her stuff to Smallville City Hall, Lana is abducted by Jon-El and used as bait to lure Superman into a Kryptonite trap.
 While summoning Bizarro Lana to come to Earth, Jon-El goes after Jonathan as Lana works to remove the Kryptonite shards from Superman.
 Following Jon-El's defeat and with the support of his family, Clark reveals that he is Superman to Lana.
 This briefly put a strain on her friendship with Clark and Lois.
 After being informed about Lana-Rho by Clark and Lois, Lana advises them not to interact with her or her family for a while.
-At the time when Ally Allston was merging Earth-Prime and Bizarro World, Lana held a town meeting at Smallville High School to tell them the truth.
+When Ally Allston was merging Earth-Prime and Bizarro World, Lana held a town meeting at Smallville High School to tell them the truth.
 George Dean led the townspeople into not believing her until Superman confirmed her case.
 While getting Sarah, she got a glimpse at Lana-Rho before Jordan fought her and revealed his powers to Sarah.
 Sarah later argued with her mother about withholding this information until Sophie informed them that their father disappeared.
 After Ally Allston was defeated, Lana held a celebration to thank Superman and reconciled with Kyle, but decided in the end not to get back together with him.